 “Having fun catching up?
 Sounds better than book chat.
 So, dish.”

-Awkward silence as we take turns looking at each other.
-Candy smiles at Linda and gives me the drowning at sea look.
+Silence as we take turns looking at each other.
+Candy smiles at Linda and gives me the drowning-at-sea look.

 “Don’t everyone talk at once,” says Linda.
 “Laura is our guest, why don’t you get the ball rolling.
 We can get together again after we read the book.”

 “OK.
 I’m game.
 We met in sixth grade.”
 Linda whistles.
 “We went to a country day school on Long Island.
 Our older brothers are friends too.
-It’s a small world.”
+Small world.”

 “So I’ve heard,” says Linda.
 “So I’ve heard.”
 She ribs me about the North Shore a lot.
 Locust Valley lockjaw, gin and tonics, the works.

-“We sailed together, skated together, went to dance class at the country club together,” I say.
+“We sailed together, skated together, went to dance class,” I say.